Saturday, November 23, 2013

 Me, I really loved it, thought it was the best production I've seen in years, and thought Marina Rebeka was fantastic—that might have skewed my judgment—and it would be ungallant of me to let Andrew toss money at her prone weeping form without removing my white glove and giving him a single slap in defense of her honor (And I suppose in defense of set designer Riccardo Hernandez's honor, too.
 I saw that curving Romanesque wall he constructed and thought: "Yes!
 Spare and minimal yet elegant and gorgeous.
 Finally.")

-Nearly 25 years ago, when I was a nobody reporter (as opposed to a nobody columnist) still shaking the straw of Ohio out of my hair, sitting in the Billy Goat Tavern bitching about what a lousy agent I had who couldn't sell a book about college pranks, Andrew Patner, a sophisticated Hyde Parker and Wall Street Journal reporter, who had one of the most powerful agents in New York City, David Black, and handed him to me with the nonchalance you might use to tell a stranger the time.
+Nearly 25 years ago, I was a nobody reporter (as opposed to a nobody columnist) still shaking the straw of Ohio out of my hair.
+I was sitting in the Billy Goat Tavern bitching about what a lousy agent I had who couldn't sell a book about college pranks, when Andrew Patner, a sophisticated Hyde Parker and Wall Street Journal reporter, who had one of the most powerful agents in New York City, David Black, handed him to me with the nonchalance you might tell a stranger the time.
 So I don't question him lightly.
 In fact, I don't question him at all.
 He's correct.
 This is about me, defending obliviousness.
 It is not without value.
 I am an amateur in this realm, and grateful for it.
 I'd hope I never learn so much that something like Wednesday's "La Traviata" tastes sour in my mouth.
 Too much knowledge can be the forbidden apple; it drives you from the garden.
 And what fun is that?
 After the audience stood, clapping and cheering and "bravoing" and "bravaing," it puzzled me that they'd stop after just five minutes.
 I was ready to tear my seat cushion out and throw it at the stage, but knew that would be frowned upon.